 Why can’t you change the name on your airline ticket?
 Chayaron Hantalom wants to know.
 He’s a first-year law student at the University of Wisconsin, and last month, he booked tickets to fly from Madison to Los Angeles for himself and his girlfriend.

 “Unfortunately, on the ticket back from Las Vegas to Madison, I put my girlfriend’s last name as my last name,” he says.
 Neither Orbitz, through which he bought the tickets, nor Delta Air Lines, the carrier they’re flying on, will fix the error.

 Airlines have long contended that security concerns prevent them from making name changes, but that doesn’t make any sense.
-All ticketed passengers are now screened through TSA’s “Secure Flight” program, and transfers would not affect the process at all.
-In fact, some airlines allow tickets to be transferred for a modest fee.
+The TSA’s “Secure Flight” program now screens all ticketed passengers, and transfers would not impact the process in any way.
+In fact, some airlines permit ticket transfers for a modest fee.

 It’s probably more about money.
 If airline tickets could be transferred from one passenger to another, it would create a secondary market for tickets that would undermine the airline industry’s entire business model, which is to discount advance-purchase fares bought by tourists and raise the price of a tickets typically bought by business travelers.